 “Whilst you can obtain this on a plant-based diet it’s important to note that much like iron the plant sources of omega-3 (ALA) cannot be utilised by the body” says Jenna Hope.
 “It has to be converted into the active forms (EPA and DHA) for the body to use it.
 Therefore you may need to consume more plant based sources of omega-3.
 Nuts and seeds including chia seeds and flaxseeds are great sources”.

+Wondering what happens to your body, specifically your gut, when you give up meat?
 “Several academic studies have shown that there are positive microbial effects associated with reducing or discontinuing the consumption of animal and animal by-products, including a reduction of harmful pathogens and an increase in protective microorganisms” says Lenherr.

 “If you reduce your consumption of meat, and replace it with healthy components of a plant-based diet, it is more likely that you will fill its place with fibre rich foods including vegetables, complex carbohydrates and legumes.
 Fibre is fantastic for gut health, and as such this increased fibre consumption should help increase the health and diversity of your gut microbiome.